 Who needs it?

 - Free: Create a free course or report where they can download once they subscribe.

 - Webinars: Try to get another expert to be a part of your webinar.
 You both promote the webinar to your subscribers while building your brand image.

 - Social Media Advertising: Yup.
 At this time, Facebook is affordable and worth a try if your target audience is on this platform.
 If not, then consider LinkedIn, Pinterest or Twitter.

 - Google Plus: While Google states that their search engine doesn’t favour companies with large Google Plus fans, SEO experts tend to disagree.
 So, don’t omit to build this on your social media platforms.

 - Contests: Who doesn’t love free stuff?
 Try one of the many new software platforms that incorporate social media fan building with contest example, for every share that’s one entry.

-- Networking: Local events and conferences are great platforms to connect with your industry and share future resources with complimentary services.
+- Networking: Local events and conferences are great platforms to connect with your industry and share future resources with complementary services.